 One of the areas which also plays a significant role in determining if the test is valid is the timing of the test.
 As you can see from the law above, the test must happen within two hours.
 The court, however, decided that the two hour rule was not a hard and fast rule.

 In Tuttle v.
 Commissioner of Motor Vehicles, 2 Conn.
 Ops.
 812, 17 Conn.
 L. Rptr.
 231 (1996), the plaintiff argued that the Commissioner did not have the power to suspend his operator’s license because the police requested the test more than two hours after operation of the vehicle.
-Specifically, the plaintiff got tested twice but the machine malfunctioned, and the police requested that he get tested in a neighboring police station approximately two and one-half hours after the arrest.
+Specifically, the plaintiff got tested twice but the machine malfunctioned, and the police requested that he get tested in a neighboring police station approximately two and a half hours after the arrest.
 The court conducted an exhaustive review of §14-227b and its “per se” provisions and concluded: The obligation of a person who operates a motor vehicle in this state to submit to a chemical test, in accordance with the provisions of that statue, is independent of the “per se” provisions in that statue relating to the timing of the test and the test results.

 Specifically, the two-hour time limitation for administering the test to a person who has agreed to take it is of critical significance in many respects, but it not a limitation on the general obligation of all motor vehicle operators in the state to submit to a test when requested by the police.
-It follows that the commissioner is required to suspend the license of an operator who has been arrested for drunk driving and who refuses to be tested, even if the police request the test after the two-hour time period required by the “per se” provisions of the statute.
+It follows that the Commissioner is required to suspend the license of an operator who has been arrested for drunk driving and who refuses to be tested, even if the police request the test after the two hour time period required by the “per se” provisions of the statute.
 It is not necessary, in test refusal cases, to show that the request was made within a reasonable time after the arrest, considering all the circumstances, including the availability of the testing devices and the physical condition of the person arrested.
 Id. at 813.

 Hiring a Lawyer